ManageIQ/manageiq-documentation/installing_on_red_hat_enterprise_linux_openstack_platform/_topics/installation.md

 3. Enter a name for the instance.

 4. Select the custom flavor for your instance.
-The flavor selection determines the computing resources available to your instance.
+The flavor selection detemines the computing resources available to your instance.
 The resources used by the flavor are displayed in the **Flavor Details** pane.

 5. Enter **1** in the **Instance Count** field.